Thomas-Mewily/hexga/hexga/module/hexga_math/README.md

 ### More advanced type

-If you need more control about the precision, each type have another more generic long base type:
+If you need more control about the precision, each type have another more generic base type:

 - `Grid` type uses a `Point` for the indexing precision, but that can be changed by using with the `GridBase` type.
 - `Angle` and `Time` use a `float` precision that can be changed using `AngleOf` and `TimeOf`
-- `ColorRGBA` and `ColorHSLA` also use a `float` precision that can be changed using `ColorRGBAOf` and `ColorRGBAOf`

 ## Main Hexga crate